HoussemLahmar/House_price_predictions/ReadMe.md

-# House Price Prediction with `Random Forest`
+# House Price Prediction with Random Forest

-This project involves predicting house prices using a `RandomForestRegressor` modelto predict house prices based on features like living area, floor space, year built, and overall quality..
+This project involves predicting house prices using a `RandomForestRegressor` model to predict house prices based on features like living area, floor space, year built, and overall quality..
 The dataset used is from a Kaggle competition.
 The project includes data preprocessing with pandas, feature scaling, and model evaluation using R-squared.
 The final predictions are saved to a CSV file for submission.

 ## Project Overview